JohRust/opt-vp/README.md

 To reduce the cost and increase performance the hardware can be tailored to this application.
 Unfortunately, identifying, designing, and evaluating application-specific optimizations is complex and requires significant effort.

-In order to combine the advantages of high-level and lowlevel approaches we propose this Virtual Prototype to automatically identify promising hardware optimization candidates based on recurring patterns.
+In order to combine the advantages of high-level and low-level approaches we propose this Virtual Prototype to automatically identify promising hardware optimization candidates based on recurring patterns.